Max Eckard

 About

-As head of the Bentley's Curation team, I represent the team on the Bentley Leadership Team and lead the Bentley's holistic approach to curating archives of all genres and formats.
+As head of the Bentley's Curation Team represent the team on the Bentley's Administrative Committee, and lead the Bentley's holistic approach to curating archives of all genres and formats.

-I provide leadership and supervision for those who oversee the processing and collections management programs (including conservation), digitization program, born-digital curation activities, web and social media archives, and associated infrastructure at the Bentley.
-In this role, I provide strategic vision for the development, maintenance, and integration of our technical ecosystem, which includes Aeon, ArchivesSpace, Archivematica, Archive-It, DSpace, and other platforms.
-To achieve these goals, I serve as the Bentley's primary liaison to the U-M Library Library Information Technology group, to establish clear and consistent communications and advance the creation and enhancement of digital collections.
-I also work closely with our team to support the processing of complex collections, the creation and reuse of metadata, and the introduction of more efficient workflows through technical innovation.
+Provides leadership and supervision for those who oversee the processing and collections management programs (including conservation), digitization program, born-digital curation activities, web and social media archives, and associated infrastructure at the Bentley.
+In this role, provides strategic vision for the development, maintenance, and integration of our technical ecosystem, which includes Aeon, ArchivesSpace, Archivematica, Archive-It, DSpace, Kaltura, Fishrappr, and other platforms.
+Works closely with the Curation Team to support cultural competency efforts within the team and individuals, the creation and reuse of metadata, and the introduction of more efficient workflows through technical innovation.
+To achieve these goals, serves as the Bentley's primary liaison to the U-M Library’s Library Information Technology (LIT) group, to establish clear and consistent communications and advance the creation and enhancement of digital collections.
+Is the Bentley’s primary onsite coordinator at the Bentley’s North Campus Research Complex location.

 Portfolio